TV Pop Diaries

 Lulu & The Luvvers

 Scotland's own Little Miss Dynamite (as the press called her) made her debut on Scottish TV's talent show for new beat groups.
 Three bands were featured in each show, along with a professional group.
-Lulu and her group shared the studio stage that evening with Tommy Dene and The Tremors and The A Beats, but she would have to wait until Friday 1st May 1964 for her national TV debut on Ready Steady Go, performing her Decca 45 Shout, but without her band The Luvers/Luvvers, despite being credited on the label.
+Lulu and her group shared the studio stage that evening with Tommy Dene & The Tremors and The A Beats, but she would have to wait until Friday 1st May 1964 for her national TV debut on Ready Steady Go, performing her Decca 45 Shout, but without her band The Luvers/Luvvers, despite being credited on the label.
 Lulu (with or without her band) immediately became a familiar face to viewers around the country, racking up at least 24 appearances on British TV in 1964 alone.
 Like Tom Jones she would have to ditch the group in order to move forward professionally and by the late sixties she was hosting her own shows and series, but despite To Sir With Love selling two million copies in America she never attracted TV producers there like Jones had.

 Manfred Mann